krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 complicate inference techniques.

-On its own, the Presence Calculus provides a precisely defined set of modeling and computational primitives for analyzing the history and evolution of time-varying signal systems—structures about which we can make mathematically provable claims.
+On its own, the Presence Calculus provides a precisely defined set of modeling and computational primitives (shown in [@fig:key-concepts]) for analyzing the history and evolution of time-varying signal systems—structures about which we can make mathematically provable claims.